zzhang0123/zzhang0123.github.io/_pages/about.md

   - Higher-order corrections in the radiative transfer of cosmological signals

 I also develop methods and tools for the field, such as:
-  - Ultra-high-dimensional Bayesian inference using Gibbs sampling
+  - Ultra-high-dimensional Bayesian inference using Gibbs sampling + Gaussian Constrained Realisation
   - Perturbative statistical analysis
     - Marginalising and abstracting out ignorance or environmental factors
     - Using moment and cumulant expansions
   - Machine learning
-    - MomentEmu (my proposed non-regression approach to smooth cosmological observable representation)
+    - MomentEmu (a generic approach to smooth cosmological observable representation)
     - Deep learning
     - Physics-driven methods (e.g., PDE-net)
   - Methods for stochastic processes: Fokker-Planck equations analytical diffusion systems, Langevin equations and stochastic differential equations